Total newbie builds Mini-ITX Linux PC (Error after Error)

 What I found tricky as a newbie

-What's taken for granted by advanced users is not always so by newbies.
+There's something beginners can notice but not experts.
 Here are what I found tricky as a total newbie:

 • Memory & storage compatibility: